CumpsD/second-brain/Shooting/Cleaning/Bore Tech Eliminator Bore Cleaner.md

 * Unload firearm.
 * Wet 3 to 4 patches with Eliminator Bore Cleaner and individually push through bore to remove loose fouling.
 Only push patches through the bore in ONE direction.
-* Next, make 10 to 15 passes with a tight fitting Bore Tech Proof-Positive Nylon brush saturated with Eliminator.
+* Next, make 10 to 15 passes with a tight fitting [Bore Tech Proof-Positive Nylon brush](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Proof-Positive%20Nylon%20Bore%20Brush.md) saturated with Eliminator.
 * Then repeat Step 1 and let Eliminator soak for 3 to 5 minutes.
 For badly fouled rifles, extended soak times may be needed.
 * Finally, push dry patches through the bore until they come out clean.
 * Repeat above steps if necessary.
 * Before storing firearm, dampen a patch with Eliminator and push through bore.
 This will protect against rust/corrosion for up to 2 weeks under normal storage conditions.
-* For extended storage or in adverse conditions apply Bore Tech Friction Guard XP Gun Oil.
+* For extended storage or in adverse conditions apply [Bore Tech Friction Guard XP Gun Oil](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Friction%20Guard%20XP%20Gun%20Oil.md).
 * Before using firearm, always run a dry patch through the bore.
 This will remove any residue and ensure against obstructions.

 ## FAQ

 * Q: What is the difference between Eliminator, Cu+2 Copper Remover and [C4 Carbon Remover](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20C4%20Carbon%20Remover.md)? \
   A: The Eliminator removes both carbon and copper fouling and is recommended for most regular fouling situations.
 It provides a quick, easy and great overall clean.
 For extreme fouling situations the specific Cu+2 Copper Remover (Copper Removal Only) and C4 Carbon Remover (Carbon Removal Only) are recommended.
 These solutions directly target and effectively focus on removing their respective fouling types.
-Please see our [Chemical Selection Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Chemical-Selection-Guide.pdf) located in the Specification Tab or in our Knowledge Center for more information.
+Please see our [Chemical Selection Guide](https://github.com/CumpsD/second-brain/raw/main/assets/shooting/boretech/Chemical-Selection-Guide.pdf).

 * Q: Is Eliminator safe to leave soak in a barrel overnight? \
   A: Yes, the Eliminator can be left to safely soak in barrels for an infinite time period.